hugoandradedev/parque-ecologico/README.md

 Developed in partnership with the **City Hall of Itaquaquecetuba**, the project focuses on:

-- environmental preservation;
+- environmental preservation
-- public accessibility;
+- public accessibility
-- educational initiatives;
+- educational initiatives
-- digital modernization;
+- digital modernization
-- community engagement.
+- community engagement

 The initiative reinforces the importance of Parque Ecológico Mário do Canto as an environmental and social heritage space for the city.